Tuesday, 3 January 2017

 ⚠️ CANCER RISK

-Bile is harsh on the esophagus.
-Long-term exposure increases the risk of:
+Bile is incredibly harsh on the delicate lining of the esophagus.
+Long-term exposure significantly increases the risk of:

-- Esophageal Cancer: Studies suggest a link between bile reflux and cancer risk.
+• Esophageal Cancer: Clinical studies suggest a strong link between chronic bile reflux and an increased risk of developing esophageal adenocarcinoma.

 Diagnosis

-Since symptoms mimic Acid Reflux, doctors need specific tests to tell the difference:
+Since the outward symptoms mimic Acid Reflux perfectly, doctors need specific, specialized tests to tell the difference:

-- Esophageal Impedance Test: This measures if gas or liquids are regurgitating into the esophagus.
-It is useful because standard acid probes cannot detect bile (which is not acidic).
+• Esophageal Impedance Test: A specialized probe measures if gas or liquids are regurgitating into the esophagus over a 24-hour period.
+It is highly useful because standard acid probes cannot detect bile (which is alkaline, not acidic).

 Treatment

-Standard acid reflux medicines (PPIs) often do not work for bile reflux because bile is not an acid.
+Standard acid reflux medicines (like Proton Pump Inhibitors or OTC antacids) often do not work as a primary treatment for bile reflux because bile is an alkaline fluid, not an acid.

 1. Medications

-- Bile Acid Sequestrants: Medications that bind to bile and disrupt its circulation.
+• Bile Acid Sequestrants: Medications (like Cholestyramine) that actively bind to bile in the digestive tract and disrupt its circulation.

-- Prokinetic Agents: Help the stomach empty faster so bile doesn't sit there.
+• Prokinetic Agents: Drugs that increase gastrointestinal motility, helping the stomach empty faster so bile doesn't have time to sit and back up.

 2. Surgery

-If medications fail or precancerous changes appear, surgery is the next step:
+If medications completely fail, or if severe precancerous changes appear in the esophagus, surgery is often the next necessary step:

-- Diversion Surgery (Roux-en-Y): Surgeons create a new connection for bile drainage further down the intestine, diverting it away from the stomach.
-This is often the most effective cure for severe cases.
+• Diversion Surgery (Roux-en-Y): Surgeons create a brand-new connection for bile drainage much further down the small intestine, physically diverting it away from the stomach entirely.
+This is often the most effective, permanent cure for severe cases.

 No comments: